 - Apr.
-29 Transcendental Analytic: The Role of the Faculty of Judgment in the Constitution of Experience-First Step: Contribution from the Forms of Judgment.
-(READINGS: Critique of Pure Reason: Transcendental Doctrine of Elements, First Division: Transcendental Analytic, Book I Analytic of Concepts, Chapter 1, On the Clue to the Discovery of all Pure Concepts of Understanding, First Section, Second Section, Third Section; Group #10 Reading Report) (on Today's Readings) - Apr..
-30 Online Untimed Quiz #8 (on Kant's Transcendental Aesthetic) - May 1 Final Kant lecture explaining how the faculty of judgment makes the experience of objects (=empirical intuitions can be constituted as objects of experience with necessary relations among their properties and with other objects of experience, in principle (=Kant's ultimate solution to Hume's Problem) (Optional readings: Critique of Pure Reason: Transcendental Doctrine of Elements, First Division: Transcendental Analytic, Book I Analytic of Concepts, Chapter 2, Of the Deduction of the Pure Concepts of the Understanding [BUT ONLY THE A-Edition Material])
+22 Transcendental Analytic: The Role of the Faculty of Judgment in the Constitution of Experience-First Step: Contribution from the Forms of Judgment.
+(READINGS: Critique of Pure Reason: Transcendental Doctrine of Elements, First Division: Transcendental Analytic, Book I Analytic of Concepts, Chapter 1, Of the [Transcendental Guide for the Discovery of all Pure Concepts of Understanding [pp. 94-110]; Group #10 Reading Report) (on Today's Readings) - Apr.
+24 Transcendental Analytic: The Role of the Faculty of Concepts in the Constitution of Experience cont'd-Second Step: How the Forms of Judgment Became Categories of Understanding that Constitute Objects of Experience; Overview of Kant's Transcendental Deduction of the Categories where Kant Solves Hume's Problem with the Idea of a Causal Relation (READINGS: Critique of Pure Reason: Transcendental Doctrine of Elements, First Division: Transcendental Analytic, Book I Analytic of Concepts, Chapter 2, Of the Deduction of the Pure Concepts of the Understanding [pp. 112-171 BUT ONLY THE A-Edition Material {on the bottom of the pages, all in italics!!!}])